This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - Fast weight loss

-There are a number of risk factors that increase your chances of having NAFLD; they include:
+There are a number of risk factors that increase your chances of having liver disease, such as:

 - Gastric bypass surgery

 - High cholesterol